Why a Quality Manual Matters in the QMSR Transition

 FDA Expectations on Documentation

-Even though the FDA does not require a Quality Manual, inspectors may expect to see comprehensive QMS documentation under QMSR, especially for compliance with ISO 13485 Clause 4.2.
+The FDA will require a Quality Manual under the QMSR, and inspectors will expect to see a quality manual and comprehensive QMS documentation under the QMSR, especially for compliance with ISO 13485 Clause 4.2.

 Final Takeaway

 While the current QSR does not formally introduce a Quality Manual requirement, ISO 13485 does.
-This makes it a best practice for manufacturers aiming for full compliance and global market access, another key documentation shift U.S. manufacturers must consider under the new QMSR framework.
+This makes it a best practice for manufacturers aiming for full compliance and global market access, another key documentation shift U.S. manufacturers must be aware of under the new QMSR framework.

-Quality Manual RequirementMandatory – Organizations must document and maintain a Quality Manual that includes the scope of the QMS, documented procedures, and a description of interactions between processes.Not explicitly required – QSR and QMSR require documented procedures and quality planning, but they do not mandate a Quality Manual.
+Quality Manual RequirementAn option for describing the organization's QMS.
+Organizations who want global QMS compliance should document and maintain a Quality Manual that includes the scope of the QMS, documented procedures, and a description of interactions between processes.Not explicitly required in the QSR, but the QMSR does require a quality manual.
+Both require documented procedures and quality planning, but only the QSR does not mandate a Quality Manual.

 PurposeEstablishes a centralized document that defines how the organization meets QMS and regulatory requirements.Relies on separate quality system procedures and policies without requiring a single consolidated manual.

-Integration of Regulatory RequirementsThe manual must outline regulatory compliance strategies applicable to the organization.QMSR requires compliance with FDA-specific regulations (UDI, traceability, MDR reporting), but without requiring a unified document for these processes.
+Integration of Regulatory RequirementsThe manual must outline regulatory compliance strategies applicable to the organization.QMSR requires compliance with FDA-specific regulations (UDI, traceability, MDR reporting).

 Harmonization with Business ProcessesISO 13485 encourages a holistic, process-based approach that aligns the QMS with operational workflows.QMSR focuses on regulatory enforcement and compliance rather than an overarching quality strategy.